Skip to Content

 Quick Answer: How Do You Identify and Get Rid of Yellow Jacket Wasps?

-Yellow jackets are yellow-and-black wasps that build paper nests in the ground, wall voids, or above ground (in trees, eaves, or structures).
-They have a smooth body, narrow “waist,” and can sting multiple times.
+Yellow jackets are yellow-and-black wasps that build paper nests in the ground, wall voids, or above ground (trees, eaves, sheds, and other structures).
+They have a smooth body, a narrow “waist,” and can sting multiple times.

 To deal with yellow jackets safely, you should: